-Once the legs and antennae are glued on, the only missing details are his wings!
+Once the legs and antennae are glued on, the only missing details are the wings!

-To create his wings, we decided to cut rectangles out of white and yellow tissue paper squares.
+To create the wings, we decided to cut rectangles out of white and yellow tissue paper squares.

 Each child received one piece of tissue paper in each color.
 Lay the tissue paper flat and then pinch it in the middle.
 Repeat for the second piece of tissue paper.

-Then, using a piece of tape, adhere your bumble bee wings to the back of his body.
+Then, using a piece of tape, adhere your bumble bee wings to the back of the body.

 Flip over your bumble bee and voila!
-The most adorable, non-pollinating bumble bee you’ve ever seen!
+The most adorable bumble bee you’ve ever seen!